recursecenter/blaggregator/docs/development.md

        the admin
 6.  `>>> u.save()` Save these changes to the db.
 7. You should now be able to access localhost:8000/admin while logged in!

+## Setup

+### Credentials

+Go to [your settings on recurse.com](https://www.recurse.com/settings/apps), make a new app.
+Name it something like "blaggregator-local" and the url should be http://localhost:8000/complete/hackerschool/ (WITH trailing slash).
+There you can get `SOCIAL_AUTH_HS_KEY` and `SOCIAL_AUTH_HS_SECRET`.

+Also create a personal access token and give it a name.
+This will generate the token to use for `HS_PERSONAL_TOKEN`.

 ## Code overview